 ⚠️ *UPDATE: As of the 14th April 2020 all use of credit cards at UK Gambling Commission (UKGC) licensed casinos will be banned.
 Gambling on credit cards will no longer be supported by ANY of the brands listed on the ukcasinoawards.com website.

-No introductions required here as Visa is one of the most widely recognised and accepted forms of payment worldwide!
-For most people, you will likely have a Visa credit, or debit card tucked away safely in your wallet.
+No introductions required here as Visa card is one of the most widely recognised and forms of payment that casinos accept worldwide!
+For most casino players, you will likely have a Visa credit, or debit card tucked away safely in your wallet.
 In this respect, it makes a straightforward option.
 When it comes to making payments at online casinos as there is no need to set up any separate account as you are already up and running.

 If you are using a Visa Credit card to play, then make sure you manage your account deposits with caution.
 Take care not to get carried away and deposit more than you are happy to lose.
 Racking up substantial casino debts is never a good idea!